Using the Autler-Townes and ac Stark effects to optically tune the frequency of indistinguishable single-photons from an on-demand source: SPS operation and figures of merit for Autler-Townes and ac Stark regimes

 In Fig.~\ref{fig:R5}, we show the formation of the local maximum for sufficiently large phonon coupling strengths by plotting the indistinguishability of the dominant red sidepeak as a function of detuning for a fixed frequency shift $\Delta_{\rm ac}$.

-While holding the ac Stark shift $\Delta_{\rm ac}$ fixed and varying the detuning and drive strengths to achieve this shift (as we have done in Fig.~\ref{fig:R1}(b) and Fig~\ref{fig:R5}) is useful from a theoretical perspective to reveal the achievable figures-of-merit for a given Stark shift, as well as to show the transition from the AT regime at $\delta =0$ to the ac Stark regime as $\delta/\Delta_{\rm ac} \gg 1$, it is less suited to what would be directly observed in an experiment, as the drive strength $\Omega_{\rm cw}$ must also be varied simultaneously with the detuning to achieve a constant Stark shift.
+While holding the ac Stark shift $\Delta_{\rm ac}$ fixed and varying the detuning and drive strengths to achieve this shift (as we have done in Fig.~\ref{fig:R1}(b) and Fig~\ref{fig:R5}) is useful from a theoretical perspective to reveal the achievable figures of merit for a given Stark shift, as well as to show the transition from the AT regime at $\delta =0$ to the ac Stark regime as $\delta/\Delta_{\rm ac} \gg 1$, it is less suited to what would be directly observed in an experiment, as the drive strength $\Omega_{\rm cw}$ must also be varied simultaneously with the detuning to achieve a constant Stark shift.
 Thus, in Fig.~\ref{fig:R2} we plot the indistinguishability and emitted photon numbers for a \emph{fixed} detuning, and instead vary the drive strength $\Omega_{\rm cw}$.
-Here, we can see that for a fixed detuning, the figures-of-merit vary inversely to the effective frequency shift; as we increase the drive strength, we move further away from the ac Stark regime with weak frequency shifts and good figures-of-merit (due to minimal excitation of higher energy states), towards the AT regime where $\delta/\Delta_{\rm ac}$ is small, and the energy splittings are larger, but with increased decoherence mostly due to increased timing jitter.
+Here, we can see that for a fixed detuning, the figures of merit vary inversely to the effective frequency shift; as we increase the drive strength, we move further away from the ac Stark regime with weak frequency shifts and good figures of merit (due to minimal excitation of higher energy states), towards the AT regime where $\delta/\Delta_{\rm ac}$ is small, and the energy splittings are larger, but with increased decoherence mostly due to increased timing jitter.